dbierer/php-class-notes/zendphp-aug-2024.md

 # ZendPHP/ZendHQ Class Notes -- August 2024

 ## TODO
+* Q: Example using the build script for ZendPHP Docker images

+* Q: When creating a job for an application, when the application scales across multiple nodes, is there a way to ensure the job only runs once?

+* Q: What's the best way to do Z-Ray monitoring when doing AJAX requests?
+* A:

+* Q: Is there a mechanism to keep the \*.db files under control?

+* Q: Is there any provision for excluding or setting separate rules for specific URLs?
+It would be nice to avoid pages where we know it will be of slow execution.

+* Q: Related: is there any way to limit Z-Ray to a specific URL path instead any request from that domain?

+* Q: Why does the token not change?
+* A:

 * Q: Get instructions for installing extensions outside of the list of currently supported ones
 * A: Here are the instructions: